mnater/Hyphenopoly/README.md

 Hyphenopoly_Loader.js needs some information to run.
 This information is provided in a globally accessible Object called `Hyphenopoly`.
 Hyphenopoly_Loader.js and (if necessary) Hyphenopoly.js will add other methods and properties only to this object – there will be no other global variables/functions beyond this object.

 #### require
-The `Hyphenopoly` object must have exactly one property called `require` which itself is an object containing at least one nameValuePair where the name is a language code string (Some patterns are region-specific.
+The `Hyphenopoly` object must have exactly one property called `require` which itself is an object containing at least one nameValuePair where the name is a language code string (Some languages are region-specific.
 See the patterns directory for supported languages.
 E.g. just using `en` won't work, use either `en-us`or `en-gb`) and the value is a long word string in that language (preferably more than 12 characters long).

 Hyphenator_Loader.js will feature test the client (aka browser, aka user agent) for CSS-hyphens support for the given languages with the given words respectively.
 In the example above it will test if the client supports CSS-hyphenation for latin, german and us-english.

 If you want to force the usage of Hyphenopoly.js for a language (e.g. for testing purposes) write `"FORCEHYPHENOPOLY"` instead of the long word.

 ### Second script block – load and run Hyphenopoly_Loader.js
 Hyphenopoly_Loader.js tests if the browser supports CSS hyphenation for the language(s) given in `Hyphenopoly.require`.
-If one of the given languages isn't supported it automatically hides the documents contents and loads Hyphenopoly.js and the necessary patterns.
+If one of the given languages isn't supported it automatically hides the documents contents and loads Hyphenopoly.js and the necessary Webassembly modules.
 Hyphenopoly.js – once loaded – will hyphenate the elements according to the settings and unhide the document when it's done.
 If something goes wrong and Hyphenopoly.js is unable to unhide the document Hyphenopoly_Loader.js has a timeout that kicks in after some time (defaults to 1000ms) and unhides the document and writes a message to the console.
 If the browser supports all required languages the script deletes the `Hyphenopoly`-object and terminates without further ado.

 ### enable CSS-hyphenation